Engin-Boot/capture-behavior-of-a-visit-counter-Logan111/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given with the proper functioning of hospital servers, visitor cards count Given with the count of visitor cards
+  Given with the count of visitor cards
-  When the card is issued once, the daily in and out is not monitored Then the count of visitor cards is enough to say number of visitors a week
+  When the card is issued once,the daily in and out is not monitored Then the count of visitor cards is enough to say number of visitors a week

 Scenario: Alert when seating capacity is full